gerardojgarcia/gerardojgarcia/README.md

 - 👋 Hi, I’m @gerardojgarcia
 - 👀 I’m interested in ... full-stack web development
-- 🌱 I’m currently learning ...
-Nuxt3
+- 🌱 Nuxt3 is my playground

 <!---
 gerardojgarcia/gerardojgarcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.